Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Mode-Decomposition Method

-The magnetic field data are obtained from the Fluxgate Magnetometer (FGM) \citep{Balogh1997} on the four Cluster spacecraft at a sampling rate of $22.5$ Hz, selecting intervals with a high tetrahedron quality factor ($\rm TQF$).
-Proton plasma parameters are obtained from the Cluster Ion Spectrometry’s Hot Ion Analyzer (CIS-HIA) \citep{Reme2001} with a cadence of 4 s.
-Electron density data are obtained from the Plasma Electron And Current Experiment (PEACE) \citep{Johnstone1997} on Cluster-2 and from the Waves of High frequency and Sounder for Probing of Electron density by Relaxation (WHISPER) \citep{Decreau1997} on Cluster-1, both with a cadence of 4 s.
-For the calculation of spatiotemporal power spectra, all magnetic field and plasma parameters are interpolated to a uniform resolution of 1 sample/s.
+Magnetic field data are obtained from the Fluxgate Magnetometer (FGM) \citep{Balogh1997} at $22.5$ Hz, proton plasma parameters from the Cluster Ion Spectrometry’s Hot Ion Analyzer (CIS-HIA) \citep{Reme2001}, and electron density from the Plasma Electron And Current Experiment (PEACE) \citep{Johnstone1997} and the Waves of High frequency and Sounder for Probing of Electron density by Relaxation (WHISPER) \citep{Decreau1997}.